 - after a hearing if one is requested by the tenant, order, if no repairs are made or if no good faith effort to repair is made within 6 months after the initial decision to place money in the escrow account, that the funds in escrow to be given to tenant.
 The tenant must continue to pay rent into court.
 However, if the landlord appeals the case, this forfeiture of escrow funds to the tenant will be stayed; or

 - after an appropriate hearing, if the tenant does not regularly pay his rent into the escrow account, order the accumulated money to be given to the landlord.

 NOTE: Baltimore City has a rent escrow law that is very similar to the state law.
 Baltimore residents must exercise their rent escrow rights under city law.
 If you reside in a county where such a rent escrow law has been adopted, you must follow procedures required in the local law for setting up an escrow account.
-Read the Law: MD Code, Real Property, § 8-211
+Read the Law: Maryland Code, Real Property, Section 8-211